Composition about Bangladesh

 Bangladesh:

 The official name of Bangladesh is the "People's Republic of Bangladesh" It is a country in South Asia.
-Bangla is the native language in Bangladesh.
+Bangla is the native language of Bangladesh.

 However, after achieving the right place of Bangla, the people of this country became bolder.
-They began to think how to achieve complete Independence.
+They began to think, how to achieve complete Independence.
 At last, in 1971, we got our Independence.
-For this we had to sacrifice many things.
+For this, we had to sacrifice many things.
 Many gave away their own lives.
-People lost their father, mother, sons, daughters, relatives and friends.
-After nine months’ hard struggle, we became free on 16 December 1971.
+People lost their fathers, mothers, sons, daughters, relatives, and friends.
+After nine months of hard struggle, we became free on 16 December 1971.
 So 16 December is our Victory Day.

 Dhaka is its capital.
 Bangladesh is a small country.
 Its land area is 1, 47,570 square kilometers.
 But it has a large population.
 About 140 million people live here.